-ACTION: Notice of proposed rulemaking.
+ACTION: Notice of Proposed Rulemaking.

-SUMMARY: The Coast Guard is establishing special local regulations on the waters of St. Thomas Harbor in St. Thomas, U. S. Virgin Islands during the 2013 International Rolex Regatta, a series of sail boat races.
-The event is scheduled to take place on Friday, March 22, 2013 through Sunday, March 24, 2013.
-Approximately 65 sail boats will be participating in the races.
-It is anticipated that approximately 20 spectator vessels will be present during the races.
-These special local regulations are necessary for the safety of race participants, participant vessels, spectators, and the general public on the navigable waters of the United States during the event.
-The special local regulation establishes a race area, where all persons and vessels, except those persons and vessels participating in the sail boat races, are prohibited from entering, transiting through, anchoring in, or remaining within unless authorized by the Captain of the Port San Juan or a designated representative.
-DATES: Comments and related material must be received by the Coast Guard on or before February 13, 2013.
+SUMMARY: The Coast Guard is proposing to establish special local regulations on the Indian River located northeast of Ernest F. Lyons Bridge and south of Joes Cove, in Stuart, Florida during the Stuart Sailfish Regatta, a series of highspeed boat races.
+The Stuart Sailfish Regatta will take place from Friday, April 19, 2013 through Sunday, April 21, 2013.
+Approximately 150 high-speed power boats will be participating in the event.
+It is anticipated that at least 100 spectator vessels will be present during the race.
+These special local regulations are necessary for the safety of race participants, participant vessels, spectators and the general public during the event.
+The special local regulations establish the following three areas: a race area, where all persons and vessels, except those persons and vessels participating in the high-speed boat races, are prohibited from entering, transiting through, anchoring in, or remaining within; a buffer zone around the race area, where all persons and vessels, except those persons and vessels enforcing the buffer zone, or authorized participants or vessels transiting to the race area, are prohibited from entering, transiting through, anchoring in, or remaining within; and a spectator area.

+DATES: Comments and related material must be received by the Coast Guard on or before February 8, 2013.

-Requests for public meetings must be received by the Coast Guard on or before February 13, 2013.
+Requests for public meetings must be received by the Coast Guard on or before February 8, 2013.